thisago's blog

 Our flag going far

 Our flag.
-Everyone have a limited time from a expected range of years to bring the own flag farthest as possible.
+Everyone have a limited time from a expected range of years to bring his own flag far as possible.

 Even the world's most efficient man is not able to overcome this limitation: Some goals are simply larger than the time given to us.

 Who can this efficient person trust after he goes?
-Who can grab his flag, carefully calibrate his navigator and continue this same journey?
+Who can grab his flag, carefully calibrate his navigator and continue his same journey?

 I see only a option, our children.
 For sure they're not consequences, but our hope.